droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 > [!lore]+ **Dark Whispers**
 > The whispering shadows are a manifestation of the [[Lore of Barovia#Dark Powers|Dark Powers]], which lured the Abbot’s spirit into evil long ago to prevent him from challenging Strahd or healing the land of its corruption.

-As the Abbot finishes his protest, any player with a passive Wisdom (Perception) score of 10 or greater sees a nearby cloud of mist—a short distance from the first—briefly rises to form the shape of a robed female silhouette before it is torn apart by swirling shadows.
-A player with a passive Wisdom (Perception) score of 13 or greater discerns that it appeared to be reaching a hand toward the players, and that it appeared to be calling out.
-A player who saw the face and succeeds on a DC 13 Perception check to Sense Motive discerns that it bore an expression of grief and concern.
+As the Abbot finishes his protest, any player who succeeds on a DC 19 Perception check sees a nearby cloud of mist—a short distance from the first—briefly rises to form the shape of a robed female silhouette before it is torn apart by swirling shadows.
+A player who succeeds on a DC 22 Perception check discerns that it appeared to be reaching a hand toward the players, and that it appeared to be calling out.
+A player who saw the face and succeeds on a DC 22 Perception check to Sense Motive discerns that it bore an expression of grief and concern.

 As the silhouette vanishes, a single Tarokka card floats down from the void and lands before one of the players.
 If a player inspects the card, read: